DistributedWeb/ddrive-daemon/README.md

 If you want to stop the daemon, you can run:
 ```
 ❯ ddrive stop
-The DDrive daemon has been stopped.
+The dDrive daemon has been stopped.
 ```

 ### Checking the status